-In December 2019, the Company acquired a 98% interest in the Silverstrike Project from an arm's length private Bolivian corporation by making a one-time cash payment of \$1,782,270 (US\$1,350,000).
-Under the agreement, the Company's Bolivian subsidiary is required to cover 100% of future expenditures including exploration, contingent on results of development and subsequent mining production activities at the Silverstrike Project.
+In December 2019, the Company signed a mining association agreement and acquired a 98% joint venture interest in the Silverstrike Project from a private Bolivian corporation by making a one-time cash payment of \$1,782,270 (US\$1,350,000).
+The private Bolivian corporation is owned 100% by Bolivian nationals and holds the title to the nine ATEs (covering an area of approximately 13 km) that comprise the project.
+Under the mining association agreement, the Company is required to cover 100% of future expenditures including exploration, contingent on results of development and subsequent mining production activities at the Silverstrike Project.
 The agreement has a term of 30 years and is renewable for another 15 years.
-The agreement is subject to approval by AJAM.
+The mining association agreement is subject to approval by AJAM.
+While the Company believes the contractual relationship and the structure it has in place with the Bolivian corporation for the Silverstrike Project is legally compliant with the 50 km border restrictions, there is no assurance that the Bolivian corporation will be successful in obtaining approval of the agreement from AJAM, or that even if approved, that such contractual relationship and structure will not be challenged by other Bolivian governmental authorities.

-The Silverstrike Project covers an area of approximately 13 km2 and is located approximately 140 km southwest of La Paz, Bolivia.
 The Silverstrike Project shares many similarities with the Silver Sand Project pre-discovery drilling, namely: sandstone hosted structurally controlled silver-polymetallic mineralization centered on a historic mining district - the Berenguela District, presence of felsic Tertiary intrusive rocks with corresponding multiple silver rich occurrences associated with sercitic alteration and the area is largely underexplored with limited modern exploration applied.
-The Vendor has also applied for exploration rights over areas surrounding the Silverstrike Project as part of the transaction.
+The vendor has also applied for exploration rights over areas surrounding the Silverstrike Project as part of the transaction.